appwrite/appwrite/docs/tutorials/add-environment-variable.md

 This tutorial will cover, how to properly add a new environment variable in Appwrite.

 ### Naming environment varialbe
 The environment variables in Appwrite are prefixed with `_APP_`.
 If it belongs to a specific cateogry, the category name is appended as `_APP_REDIS` for the redis category.
 The available categories are General, Redis, MariaDB, InfluxDB, StatsD, SMTP, Storage and Functions.
-Finally the properly describing name is given to the variable as `_APP_REDIS_HOST` for redis host.
+Finally a properly describing name is given to the variable.
+For example `_APP_REDIS_HOST` is an environment variable for redis connection host.
 You can find more information on available categories and existing environment variables in the [environment variables doc](https://appwrite.io/docs/environment-variables).

 ### Describe new environment variable
 First of all, we add the new environment variable to `app/config/variables.php` in the designated category.
 If none of the categories fit, add it to the General category.
 Copy the existing variables description to create a new one, so that you will not miss any required fields.